Nike Baseball Camp GRU Augusta Augusta, Georgia

 NIKE Baseball Camps is excited to be hosting camps in Georgia at its new location, Georgia Regents Augusta!
-Head Coach at GRU Augusta, Jason Eller, will direct a winter clinic and two weeks of summer camp.
-As a complete skills camp, players of all abilities will be exposed to new techniques and skills that will build upon their existing fundamentals to become better overall players.
+Head Coach at GRU Augusta, Jason Eller, will direct two weeks of Junior Jaguar summer camp!
+As a complete skills camp, little league players will be exposed to new techniques and skills that will build upon their existing fundamentals to become better overall players.

 - 8:1 camper to instructor ratio

 - Daily emphasis on fundamental development, team play and more

 - Official NIKE Camp T-Shirt

 Jason Eller is in his first season as the head man of the Diamond Jaguar Baseball program.

 Eller was introduced by GRU Augusta Director of Athletics Clint Bryant as the fifth head coach in the program’s 48-year history in a Monday, July 1 press conference in the JSAC (Jaguar Student Activities Center) ballroom on the university’s Summerville campus.

 Eller, 40, spent the previous 11 seasons on the University of Georgia’s coaching staff, including the last seven years as a full-time assistant under head coach David Perno.
 In June, 2012, he was named pitching coach after assisting Perno with the hurlers during the 2011 and 2012 seasons.
 Eller also coordinated UGA’s recruiting efforts from 2007-12.

 “We had a tremendous amount of interest in our search,” Bryant said.
 “We brought five outstanding candidates to our campus, each of whom is more than capable of leading our program.
 I am confident, after much contemplation and deliberation, that we have found an excellent coach in Jason who is ready to make his own mark.”